UniDAQ – Multifunction Data Acquisition

-Unidaq combines analog interfaces, signal processing, memories, safety features, power supplies, and communication ports on a single, easy to integrate, board.
+UniDAQ combines analog interfaces, signal processing, memories, safety features, power supplies and communication ports on a compact, easy to integrate board.

-What makes UniDAQ unique among the many data acquisition boards on the market is the combination of:
+What makes UniDAQ stand out from the multitude of data acquisition boards available on the market is the combination of:

 - a high performance floating point DSP for local data processing, enabling completely self-contained operation or relieving a host computer from real-time tasks

-- phase correct simultaneous sampling of up to 16 input channels
+- phase correct simultaneous sampling of all input channels

 - manifold mounting options from rack-mount systems to handheld devices